Brownsfield Mill and Miles Platting

 Other Manchester locations

-Trafford Park: During the First World War, AV Roe & Co Ltd made limited use of Trafford Park for flight test and occasional delivery flights.
-Experimental flying was subsequently moved to Hamble.
+Trafford Park: During the First World War, A.V.
+Roe & Company Ltd made limited use of Trafford Park for flight test, and the occasional delivery flight.
+Any previous experimental flying was subsequently moved to Hamble.

-One type that made its first flight at Trafford Park was the Avro 521, a single bay variant of the Avro 504 from late 1915 or early 1916.
+One type that made its first flight at Trafford Park was the Avro 521, a single bay variant of the Avro 504 developed and tested from late 1915 or early 1916.

-In fact, the Empire Works remained open until closed by British Aerospace as recently as 31st October 1981 and the seventy-five sheet metal specialist workers were transferred to the nearby Chadderton factory.
+In fact, the Empire Works remained open until it was closed finally by British Aerospace as recently as 31st October 1981 when the seventy-five sheet metal workers were transferred to the nearby Chadderton factory.

-Ashton-under-Lyne: AV Roe & Co Ltd had production facilities at Whitelands Rd, Ashton with more than 200,000 ft2 capacity.
-These came into use opened in December 1938 and were mainly used to produce Lancaster, York and Anson components and assemblies.
+Ashton-under-Lyne: A.V.
+Roe & Company Ltd had production facilities at Whitelands Rd, Ashton with more than 200,000 ft2 capacity.
+These came into use when opened in December 1938 and were predominantly used to produce Avro Lancaster, Avro York and Avro Anson components and assemblies.

 There were additional stores facilities (greater than 50,000 ft2) at nearby Dukinfield.

 Wythenshaw: A.V.
-Roe & Co Ltd had a 100,000 ft2 facility at Wythenshaw which was used for Lancaster and York fuel tank manufacture (Dates unknown)
+Roe & Company Ltd had a 100,000 ft2 facility at Wythenshaw which was used for Avro Lancaster and Avro York fuel tank manufacture (Dates unknown)

 Avro Sites Timeline

 |1910 - 1913||AV Roe & Company established at Brownsfield Mill|